Michal1898/MM2_5_Command/readme.txt

 When the game is over, this flag is cleared.

 When game is over, final game report is generated and saved to the file.

+Description of class MasterMind and how to use it: class Attempt: class Attempt is part of class MasterMind.
+For each attempt to break code, one object of class MasterMind.

+def __init__(
+        self, att_no, your_code=[], white=0, black=0, duration=datetime.time(0)
+    ):
+For new attempt is new object initialised.
+Its attributes are: att_no  ... index of attempt your_code ... value of quessed code white = number of white code pegs white = number of black code pegs duration = time per attempt

+def __repr__(self):
+Return text string with values of this attempt.